Paige Lewis (writer)

 Paige Lewis is an American poet and the author of the collection Space Struck, which was named one of the Best Books of 2019 by Entropy and Book Riot.
-Lewis's debut novel, Canon, will be published by Viking Press / Penguin in 2026.
+Lewis's debut novel, Canon, was published by Viking Press / Penguin in May 2026.

-They are Assistant Professor in the undergraduate creative writing program at the University of Iowa.
+They are an assistant professor in the undergraduate creative writing program at the University of Iowa.
 Before that, they taught at Purdue University.
 They also teach in the low-residency fine art program at Randolph College.

 They curated a YouTube poetry series called Ours Poetica for Complexly.
 They served as assistant editor at Divedapper and as assistant poetry editor of The Southeast Review.
 They co-edited, with Kaveh Akbar, the Sarabande Books anthology Another Last Call: Poems on Addiction and Deliverance.

 Early life and education

 Lewis received their MFA and PhD from Florida State University.

 Works

 Lewis won The Florida Review Editor's Award in Poetry in 2016 and was named The Adroit Journal 's Gregory Djanikian Scholar in 2018.

 In 2019, their debut collection Space Struck was published by Sarabande Books.